izderadicka/audioserve/README.md

 You can check some reverse proxy configurations in [reverse_proxy.md](./docs/reverse_proxy.md) (If you have successful configuration of reverse proxy please share via PR).

+### Security Best Practices

+- Always SSL/TLS - ideally behind well proven reverse proxy (I'm using nginx) (audioserve has support for SSL/TLS, but reverse proxy is probably more solid, plus can provide additional safeguards)
+- Set solid shared secret 10+ different character types ... (to prevent guessing and brute force attacks), do not run on Internet with `no-authentication` - it's for testing only
+- Never run audioserve as root
+- Never put any secret information into media directories - all content of these directories is potentially accessible via Web API.
+- Running in dedicated container also improves security
+- Optionally use your reverse proxy features like URL blocking, rate limiting etc. for additional security
+- It's good to check logs from time to time - audioserve by default logs errors (including invalid access attempt) to stderr (which can be easily redirected to file), access log of reverse proxy is also useful

 Performance
 -----------

-Audioserve is inteded to serve personal audio collections of moderate sizes.
-For sake of simplicity it does not provide any large scale perfomance optimalizations.
+Audioserve is intended to serve personal audio collections of moderate sizes.
+For sake of simplicity it does not provide any large scale performance optimizations.
 It's fine to serve couple of users from collections of couple of thousands audiobooks, if they are reasonably organized.
-That's it, if you're looking for solution for thousands or millions of users, look elsewere.
+That's it, if you're looking for solution for thousands or millions of users, look elsewhere.
 To compensate for this audioserve is very lightweight and by itself takes minimum of system resources.

 Browsing of collections is limited by speed of the file system.
 As directory listing needs to read audio files metadata (duration and bitrate, eventually chapters), folders with too many files (> 200) will be slow to open.
 Search is done by walking through collection directory structure, it can be slow - especially the first search (subsequent searches are much, much faster, as directory structure from previous search is cached by OS for some time).
-Recent audioserve versions provide optional seach cache, to speed up search significantly - [see below](#search-cache).
+Recent audioserve versions provide optional search cache, to speed up search significantly - [see below](#search-cache).

 But true limiting factor is transcoding - as it's quite CPU intensive.
 Normally you should run only a handful of transcodings in parallel, not much then 2x - 4x more then number of cores in the machine.
 For certain usage scenarios enabling of [transcoding cache](#transcoding-cache) can help a bit.